 It is important not to lose touch with your team when traveling the world while working.
 Again, Nik cites planning as a keyword: “When it comes to communication, it’s all about consistent organization.
 You have to find ways to have spontaneous exchanges in addition to scheduled meetings when last-minute issues come up.”

 No matter how you want to travel the world – the mix of flexibility and well-thought-out planning is what makes up the lifestyle of the digital nomad.
-It’s not a vacation on the beach with occasional email exchanges.
+It’s not a vacation on the beach with occasional email exchanges from a coffee shop.
 Nik has learned a lot for the future and wants to try it again.
 “With a little more lead time and planning, I could see myself living this lifestyle for a longer period of time.”

 Sign up for news, tips and more